leap-stc/ml4esm-workshop/index.md

 make an impact may not be aware of domain science research directions most in need of their expertise.
 This workshop directly addresses both of these challenges.

+# Workshop time and location

+July 26, 2024 or July 27, 2024 (TBD)
+Vienna, Austria

+# Call for papers

+We are currently accepting submissions of short papers investigating machine learning techniques with the potential to advance earth system modelling.
+Topics include but are not limited to:

+- hybrid physics-ML climate modelling
+- full model emulation for weather and climate
+- differentiable climate modelling
+- dynamical downscaling
+- uncertainty quantification
+- anomaly detection
+- parameter estimation for climate models

+The deadline for all submissions is June 17, 2024 (AOE).

+# Submission requirements

+Papers must be 4 pages long, and author names must be omitted prior to submission.
+Submissions must clearly articulate applications relevant to earth system modelling.
+Accepted papers will be invited to give poster presentations, and a total of six will be invited to give spotlight talks.

+# Review Process

+The review process for this workshop is double-blind, and we are accumulating a pool of reviewers with relevant expertise.

 # Workshop format

 This program consists of invited and contributed talks, two poster sessions, and